Directory Module

 since v1.2.0

-to the import path.
+You can import a directory by appending ?dir to the import path.
 The result is an instance of a built-in Directory class, which provides various methods to interact with the folder.

 - Relative Paths Only: Import paths must be relative and cannot navigate to a parent folder (../).